 National Vocation Awareness Week (NVAW) is an annual week-long celebration of the Catholic Church in the United States dedicated to promote vocations to the priesthood, diaconate and consecrated life through prayer and education, and to renew our prayers and support for those who are considering one of these particular vocations.
 NVAW began in 1976 when the US Bishops designated the 28th Sunday of the year for NVAW.
 In 1997, this celebration was moved to coincide with the Feast of the Baptism of the Lord, in January.
-Beginning in 2017 NVAW was moved to the first full week of November.
+It has since been moved to the first full week in November.

 National Vocation Awareness Week is November 1-7, 2020.

 Resources are available through Vianney Vocations.
 Please click here for their website.

 In recognition of National Vocation Awareness Week, the Office of Vocations will host Encounter, A Night of Prayer for Vocations, on Wednesday, November 4, from 6-8pm at St. Timothy Parish in Lutz.
 The evening will include Mass, Eucharistic Adoration, Praise & Worship.
 Please see the flyer for more information.